onflow/docs/docs/tutorials/contract-testing.md

 ---
 title: Smart Contract Testing Guidelines
-sidebar_title: 1.
-Smart Contract Testing
+sidebar_label: Smart Contract Testing
+sidebar_position: 2
 ---

 Achieving good test coverage is vital for assuring the quality of code written to be deployed on the Flow blockchain.